byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 Everyone has an inherit need to connect to nature and other biotic forms due to their *Evolutionary Dependence* on it for *Survival* and *Personal Fulfillment.* This is the shared human birthright; the biological need to connect with things that make living possible.

-It is when ones feelings are perfectly in touch with the reality of the forces in their environment, that someone can begin to see the patterns which are capable of generating life.
+It is when ones feelings are in touch with the reality of the forces in their environment, that someone can begin to see the patterns which are capable of generating life.

+In the process of accepting the truth the deepest passion was reveled.
+It was in fact a part of the soul that was healed in this process.
+The compassion of Mother Earth to forgive.
+And Give.
+Only when compassion is present will the heart revel the truth, for only then one is capable of facing the truth.

 ![*Patio garden bird.*](./vivariumGeorgeTownGallery/vivariumPatio/vivariumGTPatioBirdweb.JPG)